Nuitka/Nuitka/README.rst

 changes to the program can cause many C files to change, requiring a new compilation instead of using the cached result.

-On Windows, with gcc Nuitka supports using ``ccache.exe`` which can e.g. be obtained from Anaconda, using ``conda install ccache`` which installs a binary, that you can reference even if you are using CPython otherwise.
-This is the easiest way to install ccache.
+On Windows, with gcc Nuitka supports using ``ccache.exe`` which it will offer to download from an official source and it automatically.
+This is the recommended way of using it on Windows, as other versions can e.g. hang.

-Nuitka will pick up ``ccache`` if it's in found in system ``PATH``, and it will be possible to provide if by setting ``NUITKA_CCACHE_BINARY`` to the full path of the binary, e.g. from ``$CONDA/bin/ccache.exe``.
-When using Anaconda, it will be picked up automatically.
+Nuitka will pick up ``ccache`` if it's in found in system ``PATH``, and it will also be possible to provide if by setting ``NUITKA_CCACHE_BINARY`` to the full path of the binary, this is for use in CI systems.

 For the Visual Studio compilers, you are just one ``pip install clcache`` command away.
 To make Nuitka use those, set ``NUITKA_CLCACHE_BINARY`` to the